RamyaRadhakrishnakumar/FingerPrintReader/README.md

 ### Unit Testing

-1.As mentioned above the package has files for storing a new fingerprint, reading out and deleting stored fingerprints.
+1. As mentioned above the package has files for storing a new fingerprint, reading out and deleting stored fingerprints.
 Now i tested the enrolling option by issueing the following:

 python2 /usr/share/doc/python-fingerprint/examples/example_enroll.py

-2.The terminal asks you to place the finger you want to enroll on the sensor, wait for the message "remove finger" and then again "place the same finger".
+2. The terminal asks you to place the finger you want to enroll on the sensor, wait for the message "remove finger" and then again "place the same finger".

 Now the finger is given an ID and it is enrolled.